-IN WITNESS WHEREOF the said Trustee day of, 2020. s have hereunto set their hands and seals this
+IN WITNESS WHEREOF the sa aid Trustees have hereunto set their hands and seals this, 2020.

 Kelley Cronin

 Janie Dretler

 Carmine Gentile

 Cynthia Howe

 John Riordan

-On this day of , 2020, before me, the undersigned notary public, persona , a Trustee of the Sudbury Housing Trus • • ugh satisfactory evidence of identification, which was and who has stated to me that he/she signed it voluntarily for its state ed purpose on behalf of the Sudbury Housing Trust.
+On this day of , 2020, before me, the undersigned notary public, persona , a Trustee of the Sudbury Housing Trus ugh satisfactory evidence of identification, which was nd who has stated to me that he/she signed it voluntarily for its state ed purpose on behalf of the Sudbury Housing Trust.
 Notary Public My commission expires: